 An EISA PAM was deployed to Liberia from 11 to 15 September 2017 (see Report.
 The PAM provided requisite background information to the EISA Election Observation Mission (EOM) and other International EOthat were supported by EISA in Liberia.
 EISA experts attached to the AUEOM were in a better position to make technical inputs to the AUEOM's preliminary assessment of the election, drawing on the findings of the EISA PAMs.

 An EISA EOMs was deployed to the 3 June 2017 elections in Lesotho (Report).
 The mission was comprised of 19 short term observers drawn from civil society organisations and electoral commissions from eleven African countries and led by Rupiah Banda, former President of Zambia, who assisted by Denis Kadima as the Deputy Mission Leader.
 The mission presented its preliminary findings, conclusions and recommendations at a joint press conference held in Maseru on 5 June 2017.
 The EOM noted the prevailing disagreements between former coalition members and the fragile security situation which arose as a result of the politicisation of national security forces remains a source of concern for future stability in the country.
-The EISA EOM Preliminary statement conclusion was that:

 The deployment of its EOM in Lesotho enabled EISA to further contribute to the improvement of the electoral process in these countries through recommendations for future constitutional, legal and institutional reforms.

 Four EISA PAMs were deployed namely to: Lesotho (26-30 Mar 2017; Report), Senegal (5-9 June 2017) and Rwanda and Kenya (simultaneously from 26 to 30 June 2017).
 Findings of the EISA PAMs continue to contribute to its support to the AU and RECs in their assessment of elections.